securefederatedai/openfl/docs/compression_settings.rst

 Apply Compression Settings
 **************************

-The |productName| framework supports lossless and lossy compression pipelines.
+The Open Federated Learning (|productName|) framework supports lossless and lossy compression pipelines.
 Federated learning enables a large number of participants to work together on the same model.
 Without a compression pipeline, this scalability results in increased communication cost.
 Furthermore, large models exacerbate this problem.

 .. note::
     In general, the weights of a model are typically not robust to information loss, so no compression is applied by default to the model weights sent bidirectionally; however, the deltas between the model weights for each round are inherently more sparse and better suited for lossy compression.